kemacdonald/cogsci2016/README.md

 ### Author information

-Note that there is some latex in the document header (YAML).
+Note that there is some latex in the document header (the YAML).
 This allows you to format the author and affiliation information.
 Here is the latex code for different author styles from the CogSci submissions package.

 ```latex